Pensole Lewis College and Logi - GuruFocus.com

-Pensole+Lewis+College+%28PLC%29, the first and only HBCU (Historically Black College and University) with a focus on design, and Logitech+International (SIX: LOGN) (Nasdaq: LOGI) announced today a multifaceted long-term partnership aimed at revolutionizing the next generation of design through technology and education.
+Pensole Lewis College (PLC), the first and only HBCU (Historically Black College and University) with a focus on design, and Logitech International (SIX: LOGN) (Nasdaq: LOGI) announced a multifaceted long-term partnership aimed at revolutionizing the next generation of design through technology and education.

 Through this partnership, Logitech will donate a variety of advanced technology tools to further design creatives at PLC, including mice, keyboards, headsets, streaming cameras and more, as well as assist in co-creating spaces for students to ideate and collaborate.
 As PLC continues to grow, the partnership with Logitech will be essential to the success of future curriculum and programming using technology.
 In addition to providing hardware and training to help students bring their design ideas to life, PLC will collaborate with Logitech to develop a joint design curriculum aimed at giving students the opportunity to enhance their skills and creativity, while improving and honing their current design skills.
 The courses will also connect students with a network of Logitech design professionals that will serve as mentors and resources, with potential internship opportunities at the company in the future.